 Crossrail’s approach to ‘getting the quality right’ was in the use of Inspection and Test Plans (ITPs) and self certification.
 All contractors, sub-contractors and suppliers were required to produce and maintain ITPs signed off by the Crossrail NEC Supervisor.
 A learning legacy paper on Inspection and Testing and Self Certification, to be published in September 2017, will explain the framework for the production, implementation, monitoring and resulting production of certification.

 The Quality dashboard is how Crossrail reports quality performance across the programme.
 Crossrail is the first construction project to implement a Quality Performance Indicator (QPI) similar to the Health and Safety Performance Indicator.
 The QPI is based on 6 existing leading and lagging KPIs:

 - work commencing without ITP

 - % Non Conformance Reports (NCRs) raised by contractors

 - Corrective Action Reviews closed on time.

 Crossrail has captured the cost of rework of each non conformity by estimating the cost to rectify defective work against the total cost of work completed across the programme and per contract.
-A future learning legacy paper – Analysis of the cost of rework – will review the overall cost and the importance of providing visibility of this cost on the programme.
+Analysis of the cost of rework reviews the overall cost and the importance of providing visibility of this cost on the programme.
 Crossrail also regularly undertakes trend analysis to identify improvement initiatives.
-A learning legacy paper – Trend Analysis of Defects – will undertake a detailed trend analysis of all NCRs for use by future projects to help improvement initiatives to be undertaken to help prevent the same issues happening again.
-Crossrail communicates quality trends and improvement initiatives using Quality Alerts which are shared on the learning legacy website for use by other projects.
+A detailed trend analysis of all NCRs is planned.